Ambiguous power spectrum from a quantum bounce: Getting spectral indices

 We now follow the calculation made in Ref.~\cite{Peter:2006id} for the case of tensor perturbations, transcribed to the scalar modes, consisting in setting a piecewise approximation to the solution of our general differential equation

-where we set $\alpha^2\to 1$ as we are only interested in the solution for $r=r_\F$ and $r=r_\C$.
+where we set the prefactor in the potential is sent to unity as we are only interested in the solution for $r=r_\F$ and $r=r_\C$; see discussion below Eq.~\eqref{rC}.
 We begin by noticing that long before the bounce, at times for which the modes are free, i.e. when $k^2\gg |\mathcal{V}|$, the potential is well approximated by its classical counterpart \eqref{Vcl}.
 In this regime, the modes are then given by

 where $\nu = \frac{3(1-w)}{2(1+3w)}$ and $H_\nu^{(1,2)}$ are the Hankel functions of the first and second kinds; the minus signs appearing in Eq.~\eqref{vHankel} account for the fact that $\eta < 0$ in the contracting phase.
 Since, for $(-k\eta) \gg 1$, one has the asymptotic relations $H_\nu^{(1)} (-k\eta) \sim \sqrt{\frac{-2}{k\eta\pi}} \ex^{-i \left[k\eta +\left(\nu + \frac12\right) \right]}$ and $H_\nu^{(2)} (-k\eta) \sim \sqrt{\frac{-2}{k\eta\pi}} \ex^{i \left[k\eta +\left(\nu + \frac12\right) \right]}$, the initial conditions \eqref{ini} that impose the Bunch-Davies vacuum yield $c_1=0$ and $c_2 = \sqrt{\pi/2}\ e^{-i\frac{\pi}{2}(\nu+\frac{1}{2})}$.
 This implies that at the time $\eta_\text{in} = -\eta_\text{cross}$ of the potential crossing $k^2=\mathcal{V}(\eta_\text{cross})$, namely